 Assisted Listening Devices

-Available for the Cattle Barn Penningroth Media Center, Pioneer Livestock Pavilion, Richard O. Jacobson Exhibition Center, Sheep Barn Sale Ring and Swine Barn Sale Ring when the State Fair sound system is being used.
+Available for the Penningroth Media Center Cattle Barn, Pioneer Livestock Pavilion, Richard O. Jacobson Exhibition Center, Sheep Barn Sale Ring and Swine Barn Sale Ring when the State Fair sound system is being used.
 For more information, call 515/262-3111, ext.
-522, at least 48 hours in advance.
+322, at least 72 hours in advance.

-During the 11 days of the Fair, a Telecommunications Device for the Deaf (TDD) will be available 24 hours a day for outgoing local/credit calls located outside the Robert G. Horner & Sheri Avis Horner Service Center, west of the Administration Building.
+During the 11 days of the Fair, a Telecommunications Device for the Deaf (TDD) will be available 8 a.m.- 8 p.m. for outgoing local/credit calls located in the Administration Building.

 Ramps, curb cuts, street-level entrances and observation ramps make most buildings and facilities accessible to those using mobility aids.
 Accessible seating is available in the Grandstand, Pioneer Livestock Pavilion and Jacobson Center.
 Donations from Iowans across the state have paid for the replacement of many blocks of sidewalks each year to help eliminate and reduce barriers that impact those with mobility aids.

-Hy-Vee Health and First Aid Center is located east of the John Deere Agriculture Building.
-Satellite stations are located in the Robert G. Horner & Sheri Avis Horner Service Center, west of the Administration Building, and east of Gate #10.
-All locations are staffed by representatives of the Central Iowa Chapter of the American Red Cross.
+The Hy-Vee Health and First Aid Center is located east of the John Deere Agriculture Building, and a satellite station is located at the Robert G. Horner & Sheri Avis Horner Service Center just west of the Administration Building.
+Locations are staffed by the Des Moines Fire Department EMS.

-When ordering Grandstand tickets through Ticketmaster or the State Fair Ticket Office, please request seating in an accessible area; room for one person and two companions will be provided in an accessible seating area.
-For information on Grandstand shows and ticket buying procedures, call 515/262-3111 ext.
+When ordering Grandstand tickets through www.etix.com or the State Fair Ticket Office, please request ADA/accessible seating; room for one person and one companion will be provided in an accessible seating area.
+For information on Grandstand shows and ticket buying procedures, call 515.262.3111 ext.
 305.

 - COURTESY CARTS: Golf cart mini-shuttle service (not wheelchair accessible) from north parking lots to inner gates is available.
-Golf carts are not available for rent for safety and liability reasons.
+Golf carts are not available for rent for reasons of safety and liability.